GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

-= 2.0 on January 25, 2023 =
+= 2.0 on May 29, 2023 =

 * **This is a major update!** Enjoy the much nicer feed configuration interface!
+* Changed: The minimum version of Gravity Forms is now 2.5
 * Enhancement: Fields can now be enabled or disabled all at once on the form settings page.
 * Enhancement: Meta fields can now be (de)selected all at once on the plugin settings page.
 * Enhancement: Meta fields with array values are now properly deconstructed on export.
 * Enhancement: Added support for GravityPerks Media Library ID fields.
 * Enhancement: Upload fields can now split into multiple rows (GravityExport).
 * Security: Upload fields now show the private download URL to avoid enumeration on public files.